Search

 Can I bring someone with me to a redundancy consultation meeting?

-There is in fact no legal right to be accompanied to a redundancy consultation meeting.
+There is no legal right to be accompanied to a redundancy consultation meeting.
 However, employers who deny their employees the chance to be accompanied could in some circumstances be at risk of being found to have followed an unfair redundancy process.
 Employers would therefore be sensible to allow such requests, especially where the request is reasonable.
-Usually you would be expected to bring a colleague or trade union representative where you want to be accompanied.

 Should I be considered for a lower-level vacancy?

-A redundancy dismissal is likely to be unfair if the employer gives no consideration to whether there is any suitable alternative employment within the business for you.
-They must make reasonable efforts to look for alternative employment.
-Reasonable efforts include providing employees with sufficient information about vacancies so that they can make their own informed choices.
+As part of the redundancy process, your employer should give consideration to whether there is any suitable alternative employment within the business for you, or otherwise the redundancy dismissal might be unfair.
+They must make reasonable efforts which includes providing employees with sufficient information about vacancies so that they can make their own informed choices.
 Employers should not assume that you would not be willing to consider a role because it offers a lower level of pay or responsibility.
-However, where you are open to lower-level roles, it is worth making this known to your employer during the consultation process.
+However, where you are open to lower-level roles, it is worth making this known to your employer during the consultation process to ensure it is considered.

 What notice period am I entitled to?

-As a minimum you will be entitled to the notice as prescribed by statute.
-That being at least 1 week if you have been employed between one month and two years.
-Once you have worked for your employer for two years, you are entitled to at least 1 week’s notice for each full year of continuous employment, up to a maximum of 12 weeks.
+As a minimum you will be entitled to the notice as prescribed by statute, that being at least 1 week if you have been employed between one month and two years.
+Once you have worked for your employer for two years, you are entitled to at least 1 weeks’ notice for each full year of continuous employment, up to a maximum of 12 weeks.
 However, some contracts provide for a contractual notice period which is longer than this.
-You should therefore check your employment contract.
-Employers may look to make a payment in lieu of you working your notice period.
+You should therefore check your employment contract to determine what you would be entitled to.
+Employers may also look to make a payment in lieu of you working your notice period.

 Am I entitled to appeal a redundancy dismissal?